 The Presidential Award of Excellence – Scholar/Athlete is given to an outstanding student athlete who has demonstrated outstanding ability on the field and in the classroom.

 Nominee must be a student who will graduate by August 2014 (undergraduate or graduate) with a cumulative GPA of 3.5 and has an outstanding record on the field of play at SMU.

 The Umphrey Lee Award is named for the first president of the student body at SMU, who then went on to become the University's 4th President in 1939.
 In the spirit of the servant-leader role that defined his life, the Umphrey Lee Award is presented annually to a graduating senior who has demonstrated outstanding involvement in and contribution to the University community while a student at SMU.

-Nominee must be an undergraduate student who will graduate in Spring 2013.
+Nominee must be an undergraduate student who will graduate by August 2014.
 The nominee, or his/her nominator, should indicate ways in which she/he has been involved and what contributions have been made to the University community while a student at SMU.

 This award is given to a graduating senior based on scholarly excellence, exemplary character, and significant contribution to the SMU community.